Skip to content

 • Insert buffer time between meetings.

-• Add in breaks, emails, administration.
+• Add in breaks, emails, and administration.

 Allotting time to each task will make you more likely to complete tasks without distraction.